makerdao/community/governance/parameter-docs/param-bid-duration-flop.md

 ## Considerations
 `Bid Duration (Flop)` is always upper bounded by the total auction duration.
 If it is set higher than the total auction duration then it will have no effect.

+The `Bid Duration (Flap)` parameter fulfills  the same role as this parameter in Surplus Auctions.

+A similar auction system was initially used for collateral auctions as well, it was replaced by a dutch auction system.